-A responder should never write XDR pad bytes, as the requester's upper layers does not reference them.
-However, for the chunk length to be rounded up as described, the requester must provide adequate extra space in the chunk for the XDR pad.
+In addition, for the chunk length to be rounded up as described, the requester must provide adequate extra space in the chunk for the XDR pad.
 A requester can provide space for the XDR pad using one of two approaches:

-- 1. It can extend the last segment in the chunk. - 2.
-It can provide another segment after the segments that receive RDMA Write payloads.
+1. It can extend the last segment in the chunk.

+2. It can provide another segment after the segments that receive RDMA Write payloads.

-Case 1 is adequate when there is no danger that the responder's RDMA Write operations will overwrite existing data on the requester in buffers following the advertised receive buffers.
+Case 1 is adequate when there is no danger that the responder's RDMA Write operations will overwrite existing data on the requester in memory following the advertised receive buffers.

 In Direct Data Placement scenarios, an extra segment must be provided separately to avoid overwriting existing data that follows the sink buffer (case 2).
-Thus, an extra registration is needed for just a handful of bytes that are not written by the responder.
+Thus, an extra registration is needed for just a handful of bytes that may not be written by the responder, and are ignored by the requester.
+Even so, this does not force the responder to direct the XDR pad bytes into this extra segment, should the data item in that chunk be shorter than the chunk itself.

 Registering the extra buffer is a needless cost.
-It would be more efficient if the XDR pad at the end of a write chunk were treated the same as it is for read chunks.
+It would be more efficient if the XDR pad at the end of a write chunk were treated the same as it is for Read chunks.
 Because RPC result data must begin on an XDR alignment boundary, the result following the write chunk in the reply's XDR stream must begin on an XDR alignment boundary.
-There should be no need for a XDR pad to be present for the receiver to re-assemble the RPC reply's XDR stream correctly.
+There is no need for a XDR pad to be present for the receiver to reassemble the RPC reply's XDR stream properly.